Linuxfabrik/lib/README.md

 * jitsi.py:
 This library collects some Jitsi related functions that are needed by more than one Jitsi plugin.

+* keycloak.py:
+This library collects some Keycloak related functions that are needed by more than one Keycloak plugin.

 * librenms.py:
 This library collects some LibreNMS related functions that are needed by LibreNMS check plugins.